Summary

 The 2026 Verdict: What the Data Actually Suggests

-The data does not suggest that email is invincible.
-It suggests that email is structurally advantaged.
-Low marginal cost.
-High personalization potential.
-Full ownership of audience.
-That combination remains rare in modern marketing ecosystems.
+The data does not suggest email is invincible.
+It suggests email is durable.

 Final Analysis: What Business Leaders Should Conclude